 The appearance of the additional counter-rotating component in the elliptical beam leads to two interrelated consequences: (i) the change of the topological structure of the harmonic emission due to the presence of new SAM components in the beams (see Eq.
 1) leading to admixture of emission with topological charge C=-2, and (ii) the appearance of two strong multiphoton pathways contributing to the achiral harmonic signal and effectively masking a weaker chiral signal driven by the longitudinal polarization.
-These issues are addressed by realizing an analogue of the lock-in method, which allows us to filter out the emission according to its topological charge and consequently amplify the chiral signal.
+The new achiral multiphoton channels arising due to imperfect circularity of the pulse are shown in Fig. 4b,c (see Methods for additional details).
+The contribution of different topological charges and different multiphoton pathways are disentangled by realizing an analogue of the lock-in method: we use the dependence of the signal on $\delta$ , i.e. on the orientation angle of the polarization ellipse.
+This dependence is different for the different nonlinear optical diagrams carrying different topological charges.
+Hence, rotating the polarization ellipse, i.e. changing $\delta$ , and Fourier transforming the signal with respect to $\delta$ allows us to decouple the different contributions to the signal according to their topological charges and consequently amplify the chiral signal.

-The additional benefit of using elliptical drivers is the access to globally chiral light with non-zero topological charge leading to total, integrated over the spatial profile, enantio-sensitive intensity in all harmonic orders, providing the opportunity to harvest not only 3N harmonics, but also the naturally intense 3N + 1 harmonics.
-Figure 4b shows the total far-field intensity for H18 and H19 as a function of the phase delay δ between the counterrotating components of the ω field for both R- (S_R, blue dotted line) and L-fenchone $(S_L, \text{ red dotted line})$, as well as the chiral dichroism $2(S_R - S_L)/(S_R + S_L)$ (black dotted line), for globally chiral topological light with fundamental beam ellipticity of $\epsilon{\omega} = 0.9$.
+The additional benefit of using elliptical drivers is the access to globally chiral light with non-zero topological charge leading to total, integrated over the spatial profile, enantiosensitive intensity in all harmonic orders, providing the opportunity to harvest not only the relatively weak 3N harmonics, but also the naturally intense 3N + 1 harmonics.
+Figures 4d,e,f,g show the total far-field intensity for H18 (4d,e) and H19 (4f,g) as a function of the phase delay $\delta$ between the counter-rotating components of the $\omega$ field for both R- $(S_R,$ blue dotted line) and L-fenchone ( $S_L$ , red dotted line), as well as the chiral dichroism $2(S_R - S_L)/(S_R + S_L)$ (black dotted line), for globally chiral topological light with fundamental beam ellipticity of $\epsilon{\omega} = 0.9$ .
 The other parameters are kept as above.
-The strength of the far-field signal changes as one rotates the ellipse of the ω field, while the chiral dichroism in the signal intensity is maximized at around 20% for harmonic 19 and around 30%for harmonic 18.
+The strength of the far-field signal changes as one rotates the ellipse of the $\omega$ field, while the chiral dichroism in the signal intensity is maximized at around 20% for harmonic 19 and around 30% for harmonic 18.

-Fourier-transforming the far-field intensity profile with respect to the phase delay δ separates the contributions of different pathways, because they experience different modulation with δ .
-The two achiral pathways interfere in the third Fourier component ($\tilde{\delta} = 3$) with respect to δ , while the dominant contribution between the chiral and achiral pathways corresponds to the first Fourier component ($\delta = 1$).
-Figure 4c shows the far-field spatial profiles for $\tilde{\delta} = 1$ for both enantiomers and both H18 and H19, as well as the their difference, while the polar plots in Fig. 4d show the radially-integrated signals and chiral dichroism.
-We see that the Fourier filtering recovers the enantiosensitive rotation, although the dominant topological charge is now C = 2, (Eq.
-1 for $m{\omega} = m{2\omega} = -1$).
-Given the experimental ability to precisely control the orientation of the polarization ellipse of the driving infrared pulses, chiral topological light generated by such drivers stands out as a robust probe of molecular chirality, capable of inducing strongly enantiosensitive total intensity signals as well as giant rotations of intense spectral profiles.
+Fourier-transforming the far-field intensity profile with respect to the phase delay $\delta$ separates the contributions of different pathways, because they experience different modulation with $\delta$ .
+The two achiral pathways interfere in the third Fourier component ( $\tilde{\delta}=3$ , see Figs. 4b,c) with respect to $\delta$ , while the dominant contribution between the chiral and achiral pathways corresponds to the first Fourier component ( $\tilde{\delta}=1$ ).
+Figure 5a shows the far-field spatial profiles for $\tilde{\delta}=1$ for both enantiomers and both H18 and H19, as well as the their difference, while the polar plots in Fig. 5b,c,d,e show the